 Q2Q Comics is written and drawn by Steve Younkins.
 In the sixth grade, he was chastised for doodling in the margins of a math test.
 He started drawing comics in 2004 and has drawn webcomics since 2007.
-He has worked in the theatre industry since 2008.
+He’s been doing live sound since he was a teenager, working fire hall punk shows, and working in Professional Theatre since 2008.

-He sometimes lives in Athens, OH and other times St. Louis, MO.
-He is currently the Audio Supervisor for Stages St. Louis in Kirkwood, MO.
+He is from Maryland, but currently lives in Boston for some reason.
+He is currently the Audio Supervisor for the Boston Conservatory at Berklee.
+He previously worked as the Audio Supervisor for STAGES St. Louis in Kirkwood, MO.
 He is a former company member of the Maryland Ensemble Theatre in Frederick, MD, where he worked primarily as a Sound Designer.
-He used to teach Improv and play D&D with kids at the Boys and Girls Club.
+He used to teach Improv and ran D&D for kids at the Boys and Girls Club.
 He attended grad school at Hood College in Frederick, MD, where he studied Modernism and Narrative Theory in the Humanities department.
-He received his BA in English Literature with a minor in Writing from Hood in 2011 where he also was an editor and wrote comics for the newspaper, and was the student technical assistant for the Theatre program.
+He received his BA in English Literature with a minor in Writing from Hood in 2011 where he wrote comics for the school newspaper, and was the student technical assistant for the Theatre program.

-You can also follow Steve and Q2Q Comics in these places:
+You can follow Steve and Q2Q Comics in these places:

 Do you just follow me around recording what I say and making comics about it?